Which of the following is an example of an individual financial c... | Study Prep in Pearson+

 1

-Understand the concept of a financial conflict of interest (COI) in accounting.
+Step 1: Understand the concept of a financial conflict of interest (COI).
 A COI occurs when an individual's personal financial interests could compromise their professional judgment or objectivity.

-Review the options provided in the problem.
-Each option represents a scenario in accounting, and the goal is to identify which one involves a COI.

-Analyze the first option: 'A business preparing consolidated financial statements.'
-This is a standard accounting practice and does not inherently involve a COI.

-Analyze the second option: 'A company using the accrual basis of accounting.'
-This is a widely accepted accounting method and does not involve a COI.

-Analyze the fourth option: 'An accountant auditing a company in which they own shares.'
-Owning shares in a company being audited creates a direct financial interest, which could compromise the accountant's objectivity.
-This is an example of a financial conflict of interest.
+Step 2: Analyze the first option: 'An accountant auditing a company in which they own shares.'
+Owning shares in a company being audited creates a direct financial interest, which could bias the accountant's judgment, making this a clear example of a COI.

+Step 3: Evaluate the second option: 'A business hiring an external auditor.'
+This does not represent a COI because the external auditor is independent and does not have a personal financial interest in the business.

+Step 4: Assess the third option: 'A government agency setting accounting standards.'
+Government agencies are typically neutral entities and do not have personal financial interests in the companies they regulate, so this is not a COI.

 Watch next